minoa-lang/reference/src/type-system/types/function-like-types/raw-function-types.md

 > _Note_: A raw function type cannot be directly used by any code, it must **always** be behind a pointer.

-> _Note_: The syntax for a 'raw function type' is similar to that of a [function closure parameter].
+> _Note_: The syntax for a 'raw function type' is similar to that of a [function closure parameter] or [function closure return].

 > _Todo_: Would it make sense to support variadic parameters?